mommermi/mommermi.github.io/index.md

 ---
+title: Remote Sensing and Artificial Intelligence
 layout: page
 ---

-<h2>Remote Sensing and Artificial Intelligence</h2>

-Earth-observing satellites provide a plethora of data that are directly related to our environment, our habitat, and our community.
-I am applying artificial intelligence methods to remote sensing data to extract information that affect us and our planet.
+Earth-observing satellites provide a plethora of data directly related to environmental, economic, and societal issues.
+Due to their sheer amount, the systematic interpretation of remote sensing data on a regional or even global scale requires highly scalable analysis methods.

-My research currently focuses on quantifying the forces that are driving climate change: greenhouse gas emissions, human mobility, and other economic factors.

-I utilize state-of-the-art computer vision methods for the classification and segmentation of Earth observation data covering a wide range of the electromagnetic spectrum, as well as to detect individual objects in remote sensing image data.
+As a researcher at the intersection between artificial intelligence research and remote sensing, I am utilizing artificial neural networks to extract knowledge from satellite observations in the form of classification, segmentation, and object detection problems.

+My current research focuses on quantifying climate change drivers, including greenhouse gas emissions from industrial plants and human mobility, as well as other economic sectors.
+In general, I am interested in the combination of artificial intelligence methods with imaging data of Earth to investigate current issues related to environmental science, hazard prevention and monitoring, geoscience, and making Earth a better place for all of us.

 <h2>Latest Articles</h2>